sildater/parangonar/README.md

 and the former is used in the creation of the [note-aligned (n)ASAP Dataset](https://github.com/CPJKU/asap-dataset).

-The improved automatic `DualDTWNoteMatcher` and the online / realtime `OnlineTransformerMatcher` are described in:
+The improved automatic `DualDTWNoteMatcher` and the online / realtime `OnlineTransformerMatcher` / `OnlinePureTransformerMatcher` are described in:

 ```
 @inproceedings{peter-2023,
-  title={Online Symbolic Music Alignment with Offline
+  title={Online Symbolic Music Alignment with Offline Reinforcement Learning},
-Reinforcement Learning},
   author={Peter, Silvan David},
   booktitle={International Society for Music Information Retrieval Conference {(ISMIR)}},
   year={2023}